watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-in-network-sfc.md

 ~~~
 {: #current-srv6-sfc title="Current SRv6 SFC"}

-In-network SFC provides services inside the SR domain by using the SR-aware network function.
+In-network SFC provides services within an SR domain by using the SR-aware network function.
 This eliminates forwarding by the SFC Proxy and improves forwarding efficiency compared to the current SRv6 SFC.

 This architecture allows the SRv6-aware function to leverage the SRv6 ecosystem, allowing FRR and other protection and anycast mechanisms to be used without modification.
 Thus, high fault tolerance and SRv6 native redundancy can be achieved.